google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 While the developer experience would be reason enough to build a tool that helps with these bindings, there's actually a more pressing reason: When you compile C or C++ code, each file is compiled separately.
-Then a linker takes care of munging all these so-called object files together and turning them into a wasm file.
+Then, a linker takes care of munging all these so-called object files together and turning them into a wasm file.
 With C, the names of the functions are still available in the object file for the linker to use.
 All you need to be able to call a C function is the name,